Know-It-All Society: Truth and Arrogance in Political Culture (WW Norton, 2019)

-The Internet of Us: Knowing More and Understanding Less in the Age of Big Data.
-In press.
-March 2016.
-(New York: Liverite/W. W. Norton).
-Audio book, Random House.
+The Internet of Us: Knowing More and Understanding Less in the Age of Big Data (Liverite/W. W. Norton, 2016, Audio book, Penguin Random House).
 Kirkus starred review 2015.

 With far-reaching implications, this urgent treatise promises to revolutionize our understanding of what it means to be human in the digital age.